mnyrenius/hades-alternative-firmware/README.md

 Curently, the implemented modes are:

-  c  - Note priority last played c# - midi channel learn
+  c  - Note priority last played

+  c# - Midi channel learn

+  d  - Note priority high

+  e  - Note priority low

 Settings are stored in eeprom and will be restored on startup.